microsoft/vscode-docs/docs/languages/polyglot.md

 ## Variable Sharing & Variable Explorer

-Share variables between languages using the `#!share` magic command and check on the values of variables for each language using the variable explorer.
+Share variables between languages using the `#!set` command and check on the values of variables for each language using the variable explorer.
+Please note, if you were previously using the `#!share` command, it will continue to work.
 Simply click the `Variables` icon in the global toolbar to open the variable explorer.

 ![SQLJavaScript](images/polyglot/SQLJavaScript.mp4)